This page is for people once they’ve become players. To become a player, look at the joining page.

 There are usually several ways to win Agora at once.
 Winning does not stop or interrupt overall play.
 The winner gets awarded the Champion Title, may become Speaker of Agora (a largely honorary role), and play continues.

-Collecting Ribbons - This is a long term goal (usually >1 year), and a way to win that's noncompetitive.
-The rules define ribbons that players can award emselves when they meet certain conditions, and collecting all of the different ribbons allows you to Raise a Banner, which awards you a win and resets you ribbon collection.
+Collect all the ribbons.
+This is a long-term noncompetitive goal, often spanning multiple years.
+Ribbons are special awards for meeting certain conditions, and collecting all the different ribbons allows you to Raise a Banner, which trades out your collection for a win!
 Ribbons can be gained from things as simple as getting your proposal adopted and things as complex as writing a Thesis.
-The full list is in Rule 2438, and you can see current ribbon holdings in the newest Tailor report.
+The full list is in Rule 2438, and you can see current ribbon holdings in the Tailor’s report.

 Things to Do When You’re More Comfortable